vishrutkohli/mailman3/src/mailman/model/docs/pending.rst

     >>> len(token)
     40

-There's not much you can do with tokens except to `confirm` them, which basically means returning the ``IPendable`` structure (as a dictionary) from the database that matches the token.
+There's not much you can do with tokens except to *confirm* them, which basically means returning the `IPendable` structure (as a dictionary) from the database that matches the token.
 If the token isn't in the database, None is returned.

-    >>> pendable = pendingdb.confirm(bytes('missing'))
+    >>> pendable = pendingdb.confirm(b'missing')
     >>> print(pendable)
     None
     >>> pendable = pendingdb.confirm(token)